Licensing#

 For acquiring and validating the license, an internet connection is required.

-To see how many licenses you have available you can open the Prism Settings window.
+To see how many licenses you have available you can go to the My Subscriptions area.

 Under “Users” -> “General” you can click on the gear button in the Prism account section.